-Tip 1: Demonstrate solid understanding of what risk managers do
+Tip 1: Demonstrate a solid understanding of what risk managers do

 Tip 2: Provide several roles performed by a risk manager

 Risk managers also evaluate existing risk handling measures to identify gaps.
-They develop risk management plans to effectively assess, mitigate, and recover from risks.”
+They develop risk management plans to assess, mitigate, and recover from risks effectively.”